A multi-stakeholder effort to more completely define type 1 diabetes (T1D) outcomes

 The use of patient reported outcomes is important and was also considered by the Steering Committee.
 However, a recommendation on specific instruments is not included in the consensus statement at this time.

 The draft consensus statement was made available for 30 days for public comment.
-Currently, the Steering Committee is considering the comments received as they finalize the consensus document which should be complete in summer 2017.
+Currently, the consensus statement has been finalized.
+A manuscript has been accepted for publication which is anticipated to be released in the Fall 2017.